ulfox/iptlb/README.md

 ### View state file

 **Note**: We can change the statefile manually only when have not applied it.
-If we make changes manually after we have applied it with **-run** then we IPTLB probably will not delete/update old rules related with the change.
+If we make changes manually after we have applied it with **-run** then IPTLB probably will not delete/update old rules related with the change.

 ```bash
 $> sudo cat local/state.db